progit/progit/de/02-git-basics/01-chapter2.markdown

 	%cr	Committer Date, relativ
 	%s	Betreff

 You may be wondering what the difference is between _author_ and _committer_.
-The author is the person who originally wrote the work, whereas the committer is the person who last applied the work.
+The _author_ is the person who originally wrote the patch, whereas the _committer_ is the person who last applied the patch.
 So, if you send in a patch to a project and one of the core members applies the patch, both of you get credit — you as the author and the core member as the committer.
-We’ll cover this distinction a bit more in Chapter 5.
+We’ll cover this distinction a bit more in *Chapter 5*.

 Du fragst dich vielleicht, was der Unterschied zwischen _Autor_ und _Committer_ ist.
 Der Autor ist diejenige Person, die eine Änderung ursprünglich vorgenommen hat.
 Der Committer dagegen ist diejenige Person, die den Commit angelegt hat.
 D.h., wenn du einen Patch an ein Projekt Team schickst und eines der Team Mitglieder den Patch akzeptiert und verwendet, wird beiden Anerkennung gezollt (xxx) - sowohl dir als Autor als auch dem Team Mitglied als Comitter.
 Wir werden auf diese Unterschiedung in Kapitel 5 noch einmal genauer eingehen.

-The oneline and format options are particularly useful with another `log` option called `--graph`.
+The `oneline` and `format` options are particularly useful with another `log` option called `--graph`.
 This option adds a nice little ASCII graph showing your branch and merge history, which we can see our copy of the Grit project repository:

 Die `oneline` und `format` Optionen können außerdem zusammen mit einer weiteren Option `--graph` verwendet werden.
 Diese Option fügt einen netten kleinen ASCII Graphen hinzu, der die Branch- und Merge-Historie des Projektes anzeigt.
 Das kannst du z.B. in deinem Klon des Grit Projekt Repositories sehen:

 	$ git log --pretty=format:"%h %s" --graph
 	* 2d3acf9 ignore errors from SIGCHLD on trap
 	*  5e3ee11 Merge branch 'master' of git://github.com/dustin/grit
 	|\
 	| * 420eac9 Added a method for getting the current branch.
 	* | 30e367c timeout code and tests
 	* | 5a09431 add timeout protection to grit
 	* | e1193f8 support for heads with slashes in them
 	|/
 	* d6016bc require time for xmlschema
 	*  11d191e Merge branch 'defunkt' into local

 Those are only some simple output-formatting options to `git log` — there are many more.
-Table 2-2 lists the options we’ve covered so far and some other common formatting options that may be useful, along with how they change the output of the log command.
+Table 2-2 lists the options we’ve covered so far and some other common formatting options that may be useful, along with how they change the output of the `log` command.

 Das sind nur einige eher simple Format Optionen für die Ausgabe von `git log` - es gibt sehr viel mehr davon.
 Tabelle 2-2 listet diejenigen Optionen auf, die wir bisher besprochen haben, und einige weitere, die besonders nützlich sind: